tencentyun/intlcloud-documents/yehe_doc/网络/VPN连接/操作指南/VPN 通道/新建 VPN 通道_intl_en.md

 </tr>
 <tr>
 <td>Negotiation Mode</td>
-<td>**Main** mode and **Aggressive** mode supported<br/>In **aggressive** mode, more information can be sent with fewer packets so that a connection can be established quickly, but the identity of a security gateway is sent in plain text.
+<td><b>Main</b> mode and <b>Aggressive</b> mode supported<br/>In <b>aggressive</b> mode, more information can be sent with fewer packets so that a connection can be established quickly, but the identity of a security gateway is sent in plain text.
 The configuration parameters such as Diffie-Hellman and PFS cannot be negotiated and they must have compatible configurations.
 </tr>
 <tr>
 <td>VPN Gateway Identifier</td>